Wallwasher

-Wallwashing is a popular name for a lighting design technique for illumination of large surfaces.
+Wallwashing or vertical lighting is a lighting design technique for illumination of large surfaces.
 It is mainly used with contemporary architecture; in public cultural buildings, museums and galleries; and in landscape lighting.

 Most of what one actually sees, entering a room, are the vertical surfaces.
 The illumination requires asymmetric lighting fixtures, which, in a number of 3 or more in a line, can produce evenly illuminated walls.
 It is a technique used mainly by lighting designers to create lighter spaces, or make rooms seem brighter or higher, similar to the "horizon" technique used in theatre lighting.